Cooperation with national courts (State aid)

 Requests for information or opinion on State aid issues

-Given the key role which national courts play in the enforcement of the State aid rules, the Commission is committed to helping national courts where the latter find such assistance necessary for their decision on a pending case, as is stated in the Commission Notice on the enforcement of State aid law by national courts.
-The Commission thereby wishes to make a fresh attempt at establishing closer cooperation with national courts by providing more practical and user-friendly support mechanisms.
-In doing so, it draws inspiration from the Antitrust Cooperation Notice.
+National courts play a decisive role in the enforcement of the State aid rules.
+The Commission is committed to assisting national courts where they find such assistance necessary for their decision on a pending case.
+For that purpose, the Commission Notice on the enforcement of State aid law by national courts provides practical and user-friendly information on how courts can best use the available cooperation tools.
+The notice is also inspired by the Antitrust Cooperation Notice.

 When supporting national courts, the Commission must respect its duty of professional secrecy and safeguard its own functioning and independence.
-In fulfilling its duty under Article 10 of the EC Treaty towards national courts, the Commission is therefore committed to remaining neutral and objective.
-Since the Commission's assistance to national courts is part of its duty to defend the public interest, the Commission has no intention to serve the private interests of the parties involved in the case pending before the national court.
+In fulfilling its duty of sincere cooperation under Article 4(3) of the Treaty on European Union (TEU) with national courts, the Commission is therefore committed to remaining neutral and objective.
+Since the Commission's assistance to national courts is part of its duty to defend the public interest, the Commission has no intention to serve the private interests of the parties to the case pending before the national court.
 The Commission will therefore not hear any of the parties involved in the national proceedings about its assistance to the national court.

 Practical details on how to contact the Commission can be found here.